 interest Huxley, but it was a welcome oasis in this

 neighborhood.
-Now disappeared under Transbay Terminal
+Now disappeared under the Transbay Terminal.

 North of Market: Financial District, North Beach, Union Square, Tenderloin, Polk Gulch

 |A La Turca (Geary St. at Larkin).
 Delicious Turkish food at reasonable prices for the humans, water for Huxley, and sidewalk seating in a neighborhood where it's rare.

 |B44, Belden Taverna, Brindisi, Cafe Bastille, Plouf, Sauce (Belden Place).
 All of the many restaurants on Belden Place have covered outdoor seating and heaters.
-Huxley usually sits at one of the tables farthest from the restaurants (and the heaters) where there's more room to sniff around.
+Huxley usually sat at one of the tables farthest from the restaurants (and the heaters) where there's more room to sniff around.
 Two bones for the reliability of all these restaurants as a group; one of them is bound to be open at almost any time.
 Cafe Bastille has been open for weekend lunches when the others were not.
-The humans like the tapas at B44 and the mussels at Plouf best, but Huxley is most interested in Cafe Bastille's aromatic andouillette.
+The humans like the tapas at B44 and the mussels at Plouf best, but Huxley was most interested in Cafe Bastille's aromatic andouillette.

 |Bask (Columbus at Jackson).
 Not only

-Huxley's new workplace so he can visit often.
+old workplace so he could visit often.

 |Bocadillos (Montgomery at Columbus).
+Closed!

-it here so much.
+humans liked it here so much.

 |Cafe Claude (Claude Lane).
-Huxley will never forget his first visit to this outpost of traditional French cooking, when a kind waiter treated him to the remains of someone's charcuterie plate, boiled chicken left over from making stock, extra hamburger from a steak tartare, and even a lick of the steak tartare mixing bowl.
+Huxley never forgot his first visit to this outpost of traditional French cooking, when a kind waiter treated him to the remains of someone's charcuterie plate, boiled chicken left over from making stock, extra hamburger from a steak tartare, and even a lick of the steak tartare mixing bowl.
 The humans were so jealous.
 Excellent corks as well.